 - Choose 1 of the 5 prompts to develop into a thoughtful essay. - Format: Printed hardcopy and Google Doc: - Type your essay and bring a printed hardcopy to turn in the 1st day of school.
-Create a Google Doc entitled "Rough Draft Common App Essay" to share with your English teacher on the 1st day of school. - 250 word minimum length 650 word maximum length - MLA heading include the word count here as the last entry in the heading - Due: 1st day of school, August 2020
+Create a Google Doc entitled "Rough Draft Common App Essay" to share with your English teacher on the 1st day of school, you will submit through Google Classroom; so really wait until the first day of school. - 250 word minimum length 650 word maximum length - MLA heading include the word count here as the last entry in the heading - Due: 1st day of class in August 2021.

-Essay Prompts:
+Essay Prompts-These are copied and pasted from the Common App website.

+An essay prompt can't erase the loss and anxiety of the last 12 months, but it can validate the importance of gratitude and kindness.
+We hope students see the new prompt for what it is intended to be: an invitation to bring some joy into their application experience.

+Below is the full set of essay prompts for 2022-2023.
-1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
-If this sounds like you, then please share your story.

-2. The lessons we take from obstacles we encounter can be fundamental to later success.
+- 1. Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
+If this sounds like you, then please share your story. - 2.
+The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
-How did it affect you, and what did you learn from the experience?

-3. Reflect on a time when you questioned or challenged a belief or idea.
+How did it affect you, and what did you learn from the experience? - 3.
+Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
-What was the outcome?

-4. Describe a problem you've solved or a problem you'd like to solve.
-It can be an intellectual challenge, a research query, an ethical dilemma - anything that is of personal importance, no matter the scale.
-Explain its significance to you and what steps you took or could be taken to identify a solution.

-5. Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

-6. Describe a topic, idea, or concept you find so engaging it makes you lose all track of time.
+What was the outcome? - 4.
+Reflect on something that someone has done for you that has made you happy or thankful in a surprising way.
+How has this gratitude affected or motivated you? - 5.
+Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others. - 6.
+Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?

-General Advice:
+7. Share an essay on any topic of your choice.
+It can be one you've already written, one that responds to a different prompt, or one of your own design.

+IF YOUR FIRST CHOICE IS A COLLEGE /UNIVERSITY THAT IS NOT A COMMON AP SCHOOL: You may write an essay based on one of that school's prompts but the length must meet the same requirement of 250-650 words.

 - Do NOT work on this essay with anyone else or read essays online.
-This should be totally your work, thoughts, ideas, story, experiences, and writing voice. - Do NOT send/submit this first rough draft to Common App until after the required editing and revision process is completed in English class.

-- Please do not email this essay to your prospective English teacher and ask them to read it and make comments. - $\circ~$ We will be crafting the essay together during the first few weeks of school. - Read the following tips for some helpful advice on writing your Common App Essay.
+This should be totally your work, thoughts, ideas, story, experiences, and writing voice. - Do NOT send/submit this first rough draft to Common App until after the required editing and revision process is completed. - Please do not email this essay to your prospective English teacher and ask them to read it and make comments. - We will be crafting the essay together during the first few weeks of school. - Read the following tips for some helpful advice on writing your Common App Essay.